decentralized-identity/presentation-exchange/contributing.md

 * The Working Group has at least 2 conformant implementations, at least 1 of which originated outside of the Working Group

-When consensus has been arrived at that the above conditions have been reached, the section enters a final 2-week comment period has elapsed without any substantive objections to the LAST-COMMENTS status.
+When the WG has consensus that the above conditions have been reached, the section enters a final 2-week comment period has elapsed without any substantive objections to the LAST-COMMENTS status.
 The start of this period, intended for "last comments," should be announced on the Working Group mailing